 After a while she noticed she’d hardly gotten a response from him yet he hadn’t budged an inch from his chair.
 She noticed his eyes alternating between her face and her dress, face and dress…

 Swaying violently Ben nearly fell of his chair.

 “No! … No!” he stammered but he failed to avert his eyes.

 Ben could not be moved as he sat frozen in his spot.
-Okay!
-What?
-A dress… lovely? … Never!
-A million thoughts ran through his head and he panicked at all of them.
-He knew he had to get out of there and fast.
-Slowly life crept back into his legs and he jumped up.
+Okay!?
+What?!
+A dress!?
+Lovely?! … Never!
+A million thoughts ran through his head and scared him in a helter-skelter fashion he could never fathom.
+Instinctively he knew he had to get out of there and fast!
+Slowly life crept back into his legs and it catapulted him to his feet.